buresjan/molecode_utils/documentation/README.md

 # Molecode Utils Documentation

 This directory contains module‑level cheat sheets describing every public feature provided by the package.
 Each markdown file lists the available helpers and gives short code snippets demonstrating common usage.
+These notes complement the README files located throughout the repository.

 Whenever the codebase changes, these documents should be updated so that users (and future contributors) can quickly look up examples.